How to Save Money on Groceries

 10. Make homemade food

 Whether it’s at a restaurant, drive-through, or delivered to your home, the cost of ordering food can begin to add up.
 You can combat this cost (and avoid having to shell out even more money for a tip) by making homemade food.
 Home-cooked meals allow you to tailor the food to your preferences, with the added benefit of improving your cooking skills.
 They also give you more control over portion sizes and ingredients, especially if you have any food allergies.
-Finally, making food at home will increase the likelihood of leftovers, which helps you stretch your dollars ever farther.
+Finally, making food at home will increase the likelihood of leftovers, which helps you stretch your dollars even farther.

 11. Buy in-season produce

 Buying the right foods in their correct season can help you save money.
 For example, fruit and veggies that are out of season tend to travel farther to get to the grocery store.
 Often, these extra distribution costs are passed on to the consumer.
 Whereas fresh fruits and vegetables are typically more locally sourced, making them less expensive and more flavorful.
-You may have to do some research to find out what is in season in or available at farmer markets in your area.
+You may have to do some research to find out what is in season or available at farmer markets in your area.

 12. Avoid pre-cut or pre-packaged foods